The communication major at Mount Mary University helps you develop practical skills

 Communication Studies (37-38 credits)—This concentration prepares you for careers requiring contact with people such as speaking before audiences, giving small group presentations, interacting with clients and coworkers, working on teams and more.

 Courses in this area cover interpersonal and intercultural communication, writing for new media, organizational communication, video production, persuasive communication, crisis communication and small group communication.
-Download the curriculum sheet for more information.

 Health Communication (39-41 credits)—This concentration prepares you for a career for communication work in the healthcare industry.
 Courses in this area cover communication fundamentals as well as obesity and chronic illness communication, gender communication, health psychology and theological ethics of health care.
-Download the curriculum sheet for more information.

 Public Relations (41-42 credits)—This concentration includes courses from the English, graphic design and business administration programs to prepare you for careers in public relations.
 Courses cover topics such as mass media, public relations, crisis communication, strategic public relations management, writing for the Web and print, digital photography, video production and marketing.
-Download the curriculum sheet for more information.

 Communication Minor Requirements